mastertbo/vr2ar-converter-v3/README.md

 Note: gradio is a bit buggy; the displayed process sometimes loses connection, but the conversion process continues in the background.
 The processed data is lost if you close the browser tab.
 I should look for a better solution here....

-A workaround for now is to serve filebrowser with shared `/tmp` so we can download the processed files from there if grad.io fails.
+A workaround for now (k8s) is to serve filebrowser with shared `/tmp` so we can download the processed files from there if grad.io fails.
+If you use docker you can mount a host directory to `/tmp` to be able o access the processed result files if gradio failes.

+## Usage

+1. Create smal video chunks you want to convert to passthrough with no scene changes (i recommend chunks with length smaler than 3 minutes)
+2. Process these chuuks via the provided gradio webui
+3. Wait for complete of process.
+(Check the container logs if gradio failes)
+4. Download the result
+5. Combine your chunks back into on video